IBM/dse-decision-optimization-utilities/README.md

 This repository contains the package `dse_do_utils`.
 This can be installed using pip.

+## Important
+From v0.5.0.0, the dse-do-utils require the package decision-optimization-client==1.0.0 and no longer the former dd-scenario.
+This package is NOT installed by default, neither in CPD3.5 not CPD4.0.
+DSE-DO-Utils v0.5.0.0 works in both CPD 3.5 and 4.0.
+dd-scenario works in CPDv3.5, but NOT in CPDv4.0.

 ## Main classes:
 1. ScenarioManager.
 Reads and writes table data from and to all combinations of csv-files, Excel spreadhseet and DO scenario.
 2. DataManager.
 A DataManager is mostly a container for data and functions for pre- and post-processing.